wp-graphql/wp-graphql/docs/categories-and-tags.md

 WPGraphQL provides support for querying Categories, Tags and Custom Taxonomies in various ways.

-This page will be most useful for users what are familiar with [GraphQL Concepts](/docs/intro-to-graphql/) and understand the basics of [writing GraphQL Queries](/docs/intro-to-graphql/#queries-and-mutation).
+This page will be most useful for users who are familiar with [GraphQL Concepts](/docs/intro-to-graphql/) and understand the basics of [writing GraphQL Queries](/docs/intro-to-graphql/#queries-and-mutation).

 ## Querying Categories and Tags